maudpelissier/mp-academic/content/publication/Anglophonia/index.md

 ---
-title: "The N400 reveals implicit accent-induced prejudice"
+title: "The perception of swear words by French learners of English: an experiment involving electrodermal activity"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Anastasija Rastovic
 - admin
 - Emmanuel Ferragne